 Our Area now has ten regions.
-To accommodate this, in any division in which there nine or ten regions send teams, either two or four teams will play a preliminary game at the beginning of the day to determine which will go on to play, later in the day, in the bracket of eight that play quarter finals.
-Although we realize that the teams who play in this game will have to play an extra game, we felt that this was the simplest way of keeping the League Champions Playoffs to a single weekend.
-IF YOUR LEAGUE CHAMPION TEAM IS SCHEDULED TO PLAY A PRELIMINARY ROUND GAME, MAKE SURE YOUR TEAM KNOWS THAT IF IT WINS, IT WILL PLAY A SECOND GAME ON THE SAME DAY.
+To accommodate this, in any division in which nine or ten regions send teams, either two or four teams will play a preliminary game to determine which will go on to play in the bracket of eight that play quarter finals.
+Some of these games are on weekdays in the evenings before the main playoff weekend.
+We believe that this was the simplest way of keeping the League Champions Playoffs to a single week.
+IF YOUR LEAGUE CHAMPION TEAM IS SCHEDULED TO PLAY A PRELIMINARY ROUND GAME, MAKE SURE YOUR TEAM KNOWS ABOUT IT.

 The teams chosen to play an extra game will be chosen at random.

-- teams are responsible for set-up and take down of fields at Culver City High School and Kenneth Hahn (and, if we need it for U10 games, Beverly Hills High School Football Field).
+- teams are responsible for set-up and take down of fields at Culver City High School.
 Make sure you know if your game is the first or last of the day and be prepared to have volunteers available to help.

 - If you are participating at any field and yours is the first game of the day, you may be responsible for setting up goals, nets and flags.